Information

 Generators should always be located adjacent to your own unit, and not in an area where they could cause any inconvenience or danger to other members and MUST NOT UNDER ANY CIRCUMSTANCES be left running unattended.

-Derby DA rules are that generators may be used between 10:00hrs and 12:00hrs unless prior arrangements have been made with the steward or for health reasons.
+Derby DA rules are that generators may be used between 10:00hrs and 12:00hrs, for a maximum of 1 hour, unless prior arrangements have been made with the steward due to health reasons.
 This will vary with other DA’s.

 WATER AND CHEMICAL TOILET WASTE